nicolasprigent/Dokuwiki-Copycode-plugin/README.md

 Simple plugin for dokuwiki that adds a copy functionnality when clicking on a code block. https://www.dokuwiki.org/plugin:copycode

+This plugin uses the global Navigator.clipboard property.
+It can only be used on a secured environment : https://developer.mozilla.org/en-US/docs/Web/API/Clipboard

 ## Change Log

 ### 2023-11-08